 Start with a full tank of gas before every ride, and while you're at it, top off the oil.
 Don't forget to check for fluid leaks around the ATV.
-Check the coolant tank to ensure the engine coolant level is adequate.
+Watch the overheat indicator to ensure the engine coolant level is adequate.

 - 1. Gas

-- Oil
+- 2. Oil

 - 3. Fluid leaks

-5. Chassis and Drive Train
+5. Chassis

 Grass and leaves can gum-up your suspension and shocks.
-Clear and clean the suspension arms, shock absorbers/springs, and fenders.
+Clear and clean the suspension arms, shock springs, and fenders.
 Check smoothness by turning the handlebar full-left and full-right.
-Verify there is no binding, restrictions, freeplay, or looseness in steering components.
-Check and clean the drive chain and sprockets of foreign material and debris.
-Check drive chain adjustment.
+Check that there is no binding, restrictions, free-play, or looseness in steering components.

 - 1. Suspension arms

-- 2. Shock absorbers/springs
+- 2. Shock springs

-- Fenders
+- 3. Fenders

 - 4. Steering

-- 5. Drive chain